-The Minneapolis Foundation is responsible for investment of the assets of Funds.

-- At the time the Fund is established, the founding donors may recommend an investment preference, based on the expected use of the Fund over time, from among several investment pools identified by The Minneapolis Foundation. - Funds bear their proportionate share of the investment fees of the pool(s) in which they are invested.
-Investment options are provided at the time the Fund is established. - The Minneapolis Foundation has established investment alliances with certain financial services companies which may supplement The Minneapolis Foundation's standard investment options.
-If a founding donor is referred by a professional advisor from an alliance partner, certain pre-approved investment portfolios may be recommended by the donor to support the Fund's charitable objectives.
-These relationships and options will be fully disclosed to the founding donors by The Minneapolis Foundation and the referring advisor. - The financial activity and balance information for each Fund is reported in quarterly statements available online or by mail to the current advisors. - Each Fund is charged an annual administrative fee equal to the greater of \$750.00 or 1% of the Fund's trailing 36 month average asset value.
-This fee is assessed to the Fund on a monthly basis.
+GRANT OPPORTUNITIES From time to time, the Minneapolis Foundation may alert advisors to grantmaking opportunities in which the advisors may have an interest.
+Donor advisors are not obligated to recommend a grant to the identified program.
+INACTIVE FUNDS If a Donor Advised Fund has gone three years without any activity (contributions or grants), the Minneapolis Foundation will attempt to contact the donor advisor.
+If the donor advisor cannot be located within a 12-month period, the Minneapolis Foundation will begin to distribute the Fund's income (calculated pursuant to its spending policy) to its unrestricted funds.
+If the Foundation is still unable to contact the donor advisor after three additional years, the Fund may be closed and its balance distributed to the Minneapolis Foundation's unrestricted endowment.
+Pre-existing relationships with advisors may preclude taking action under the policy.
+INVESTMENT The Minneapolis Foundation is responsible for investment of Fund assets.
+At the time the Fund is established, the founding donor advisors may recommend an investment preference, based on the expected use of the Fund over time, from among several investment pools identified by the Minneapolis Foundation.
+Funds bear their proportionate share of the investment fees of the pool(s) in which they are invested.
+Investment options are provided at the time the Fund is established.
+The Minneapolis Foundation has established investment alliances with certain financial services companies which may supplement the Minneapolis Foundation's standard investment options.
+If a founding donor advisor is referred by a professional advisor from an alliance partner, certain pre-approved investment portfolios may be recommended by the donor advisor to support the Fund's charitable objectives.
+These relationships and options will be fully disclosed to the founding donor advisors by the Minneapolis Foundation and the referring professional advisor.
+The financial activity and balance information for each Fund is reported in quarterly statements available that are provided online or, on request, by mail.
+Each Fund is charged an annual administrative fee equal to the greater of \$750 or 1% of the Fund's trailing 36-month average asset value.
+This fee is aspessed to the Fund on a monthly basis.
 A reduced fee schedule is applied to fund balances over \$1 million.